ourresearch/MEDOC-postgres/README.md

 In addition to porting to Postgres, some improvements have been made:
 - author order is preserved
-- dois are now stored more reliably
 - orcid is stored
+- dois are stored more reliably
+- apostrophes in titles and abstracts are preserved
+- structured abstracts are supported
+- save all affiliations not just the first one (new table: medline_affiliations)
+- save raw xml (new table: medline_raw_xml)